 Essig Museum of Entomology

 The Essig Museum of Entomology has its roots in the original University Museum developed in the 1880s, but most of the collection dates to the inception of the California Insect Survey (CIS) in 1939.
-The museum houses one of the largest and most active research collections of terrestrial and fresh water arthropods in the United States, with more than 5 million specimens, primarily from western North America and the northern neotropics.
+The museum houses one of the largest and most active university-based research collections of terrestrial and fresh water arthropods in the United States, with more than 5 million specimens, primarily from western North America and the northern neotropics.

 The mission of the Museum is to use the collections to facilitate and document research, teaching, and outreach in arthropod biology.
 The regional emphasis, which capitalizes on UC Berkeley's geographic location, is on terrestrial arthropods of the eastern Pacific Rim, in particular California (through the long history of the California Insect Survey), Mexico, and Costa Rica, and the islands of the central Pacific.